-I received the Kreg Jig Mini in exchange for my honest review.
+I received the Kreg Mini Jig Pocket Hole Kit in exchange for my honest review.
 All thoughts and opinions are my own.

 A few weeks ago Mark posted a comment on the 9 Pocket Hole Mistakes You Don’t Want to Make post.
 His comment wasn’t about a pocket hole mistake he had made, instead he professed his pocket hole love for the Kreg Jig Mini and I can’t wait to share with you all of the ways he uses the jig!
 Mark says:

 I have used this item so many times with hard-to-reach repairs.
 My parents have had a small motel for 40 years, and I do all the upkeep!”

 Where Can I Use the Kreg Jig Mini?

 Mark says he’s used his Kreg Jig Mini to repair everything from chair legs and bed frames, to window sills (both inside and out) planter boxes, roof fascia boards, doors and more.

 Let’s say you had a chair and one of the legs was a little wobbly.
 You could clamp the Mini, drill a pocket hole, drive a pocket screw and repair that wobbly chair.